sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ## 4.3 Configure API Discovery

-In the **API Protection** part enable API Discovery and enable learning fom redirect traffic.
+In the **API Protection** section, enable API Discovery and enable learning from redirected traffic.
 Once the configuration is ready, proceed to the DDoS settings.

 ![Configure](./assets/configure_api.png)

 ## 4.4 Configure DDoS Protection

-Go to the **DoS Protection** section and select serving JavaScript challenge to suspicious sources.
-Proceed and select **Custom** for Slow DDoS Mitigation.
+Go to the **DoS Protection** section and select serving a JavaScript challenge to suspicious sources.
+Then select **Custom** for Slow DDoS Mitigation.

 ![Configure](./assets/configure_ddos.png)

 ## 4.5 Configure Malicious User and IP Reputation

-In the **Common Security Controls** section enable IP Reputation service and Malicious User Detection.
+In the **Common Security Controls** section, enable the IP Reputation service and Malicious User Detection.
 Then select **JavaScript Challenge** for this HTTP LB.

 ![Configure](./assets/configure_other.png)

-The whole safety configuration is done.
-Take a look at it and click **Save and Exit**.
+The security configuration is complete.
+Review it and click **Save and Exit**.

 ![Configure](./assets/configure_save.png)

 ## 4.6 Verify Application

-Now that all the protection is configured, we can verify the application.
-To do that access the application using the domain name specified in the [Create HTTP Load Balancer](#21-create-http-load-balancer) section.
+Now that all protections are configured, we can verify the application.
+Access the application using the domain name specified in the [Create HTTP Load Balancer](#31-create-the-http-load-balancer) section.

-To verify the WAF protection, try to access the application using a browser or curl command and check if the request is blocked by WAF.
+To verify WAF protection, access the application using a browser or a curl command and check if the request is blocked by WAF.
 Let's simulate a simple XSS attack by adding a script tag to the request.
-Open the browser console and navigate to the application URL `https://arcadia-dmz.f5-cloud-demo.com?param=<script>alert('XSS')</script>`.
+Open the browser and navigate to the application URL `https://arcadia-dmz.f5-cloud-demo.com?param=<script>alert('XSS')</script>`.
 You should see the WAF blocking page.

 ![Configure](./assets/test_xss.png)

-To verify the Bot Protection, try to access the application using a browser or curl command and check if the request is blocked by Bot Protection.
+To verify Bot Protection, access the application using a browser or a curl command and check if the request is blocked by Bot Protection.
 Let's simulate a bot attack by sending a request to the protected endpoint.
-Open the Terminal and run the following command `curl -i -X POST https://arcadia-dmz.f5-cloud-demo.com/trading/auth`.
+Open the terminal and run the following command `curl -i -X POST https://arcadia-dmz.f5-cloud-demo.com/trading/auth`.
 You should see the Bot Protection blocking page in the response.

 ```bash
 curl -i -X POST https://arcadia-dmz.f5-cloud-demo.com/trading/auth